On Kirkwood--Dirac quasiprobabilities and unravelings of quantum channel assigned to a tight frame: Examples of Kirkwood--Dirac quasiprobabilities

-Both the ways are equally idle to bound non-negative eigenvalues from below.
-On the other hand, the result (\ref{sic22}) estimates the spectral norm of (\ref{satrix}) quite accurately, with relative error around $9.3$ \% instead of $50$ \%.
-For positive semi-definite matrices of the considered form, the inequality (\ref{dsc12}) deserves to be applied together with the Ger\v{s}gorin theorem.
+Both the ways are useless to bound non-negative eigenvalues from below.
+But the result (\ref{sic22}) estimates the spectral norm of (\ref{satrix}) from above much more precisely.
+The relative error is about $9.3$ \% instead of $50$ \% due to (\ref{sic222}).
+For positive semi-definite matrices of the considered form, the inequality (\ref{dsc12}) deserves an attention together with the Ger\v{s}gorin theorem.